shreve/shreve.io/_posts/2018-10-4-ieee-754-float-point-numbers.md

         1 10000111 11000010111000000000000
         Or, in hex 0xc3e17000

-## Addition Example
+### Addition Example

-Add together two floating point numbers
+Let's add together two floating point values after they are encoded.

     25.125 + -122.625